Liverpool City Region Mayor unveils ground-breaking new ‘zero bills’ home that will revolutionise housebuilding

 Mayor Steve Rotheram emphasised the potential of the flagship scheme:

-“The country is in the throes of a housing crisis that is driving up prices, creating homelessness, and holding back our economic growth.
-For too long, we have faced national governments that have ignored the growing crisis, but we have a new government that wants to tackle it head on.
+“The country is in the midst of a housing crisis that’s pushing up prices and holding back economic growth.
+For far too long, this issue has been neglected by successive national governments.
+But now, we have an opportunity to tackle it head-on.

-“Keir Starmer’s pledge to build 1.5 million homes is exactly the bold action we need, and I want as many of them to be built here in the Liverpool City Region as possible.
-With innovative solutions like modular construction, we can make a massive dent in that target and deliver homes faster, more affordably, and sustainably.
+“Keir Starmer’s pledge to build 1.5 million homes is exactly the bold action we need, and I want as many of those homes built here in the Liverpool City Region as possible.
+With innovative solutions like modular construction, we can make a significant dent in that target and deliver homes faster, more affordably, and sustainably.

 “As Mayor, I’m committed to overseeing an affordable housing revolution in our region – including the return of large-scale council house building.
-We’ve got the skills, the expertise, and the determination to make this a success, and we stand ready to work with the government and legislated providers to make it happen.
+We’ve got the skills, the expertise, and the determination to make this a success, and we stand ready to work with the government and local housebuilders to make it happen.

 “Future Homes LCR shows exactly what’s possible when innovation and collaboration come together – creating a brighter, more sustainable future for everyone.”

-The unveiling of the Future Homes LCR house coincides with the opening day of the Housing Community Summit, a joint event from the Chartered Institute of Housing and the National Housing Federation.
-The event brings together over 2,500 housing professionals, tenants and politicians, including a conference session with Parliamentary Under Secretary of State for Energy Security and Net Zero and MP for Peckham, Miatta Fahnbulleh, under one roof at ACC Liverpool for the most collaborative event in housing.
+The Housing Community Summit, a joint event from the Chartered Institute of Housing and the National Housing Federation, brought together over 2,500 housing professionals, tenants and politicians, including a conference session with Miatta Fahnbulleh, under one roof at ACC Liverpool for the most collaborative event in housing.

 Kate Henderson, Chief Executive of the National Housing Federation said: